 Sulfuric acid, also known as oleum or hydrogen sulfate, is a highly corrosive, strong mineral acid with the molecular formula H₂SO₄.
 It is a colorless to slightly yellow viscous liquid that is soluble in water at all concentrations.
 Its corrosive nature makes it a powerful reagent in numerous chemical processes, and its ability to release heat upon dilution with water demands careful handling.

 Sulfuric acid is often referred to as the "king of chemicals" because its production volume is a strong indicator of a nation's industrial strength.
-This is due to its wide-ranging applications across various sectors, including fertilizer production, petroleum refining, chemical synthesis, wastewater treatment, and the manufacturing of numerous essential products.
+And this is due to its wide-ranging applications across various sectors, including fertilizer production, petroleum refining, chemical synthesis, wastewater treatment, and the manufacturing of numerous essential products.
 From the food we eat to the fuel in our cars, sulfuric acid plays a vital role in countless processes that underpin modern society.

 Comprehensive Overview: Decoding the Properties and History of Sulfuric Acid

 Sulfuric acid is a diprotic acid, meaning it can donate two protons (hydrogen ions) per molecule.
-This property is key to its reactivity and its ability to form a wide variety of salts and derivatives.
 When sulfuric acid dissolves in water, it undergoes a strongly exothermic reaction, releasing significant heat.
 This is due to the formation of hydronium ions (H₃O⁺) and bisulfate ions (HSO₄⁻).
+This property is key to its reactivity and its ability to form a wide variety of salts and derivatives.
 The first ionization is complete, making it a strong acid, while the second ionization is weaker, but still significant.

 The strength of sulfuric acid as an acid is also related to its high polarity and ability to stabilize negative charges.
 This makes it an effective catalyst in many organic reactions, such as esterifications and alkylations.
 It also acts as a dehydrating agent, readily absorbing water from other compounds.
 This property is utilized in the production of concentrated acids and in certain drying processes.